Ribocentre-switch/Ribocentre-switch.github.io/docs/Cobalamine.md

   </div>
   <p><br /></p>

-<font >The overall structure of the <i>env8</i>AqCbl riboswitch was generated from PDB ID: 4FRN at 3.43 Å resolution bound with AqCbl.
+<font >The overall structure of the <i>env8</i>AqCbl riboswitch from environmental metagenomes of the ocean surface was generated from PDB ID: 4FRN at 3.43 Å resolution bound with AqCbl.
 AqCbl (shown in sticks) is colored in red.
-KL denotes a kissing-loop (KL) interaction between L5 of the receptor and L13 of the regulatory domain that instructs the expression machinery <sup>[7]</sup>.</font>
+KL denotes a kissing-loop (KL) interaction between L5 of the receptor and L13 of the regulatory domain that instructs the expression machinery.
+Additional available structures that have been solved and detailed information are accessible on <i>Structures</i> page <sup>[<a href="#ref7">7</a>]</sup>.</font>
 <div ><font ><p style="text-align:right;margin-bottom: 0px;">(Clicking the "Settings/Controls info" to turn Spin off)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p></font>
   <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">